This post was first published in 2010, and rewritten/updated in 2016.

 You’ve taken the plunge.
 You’re a full-time freelancer – the majority of your income is from your writing.

 (There’s nothing stopping you doing something else on the side, for regular cash flow.
-I spent two afternoons a week childminding when I started out freelancing.)
+When I first started freelancing, I spent two afternoons a week childminding for a bit of extra money.)

 Of course, your adventure isn’t over.
 Full-time freelancing might be what you’ve dreamt of doing for months or years – but you’ll find yourself facing some new challenges along the way.